openedx/frontend-app-learner-portal-enterprise/README.md

 Just fire up chrome devtools as usual and put breakpoints!
 You can also edit directly from chrome devtools by enabling local folder support.

+in brief:

+npm run debug-test

+Then chrome://inspect in chrome along with debugger in the code to trigger a breakpoint?

 ### Code layout / components

 TODO/WIP